 Achieving 6 Star Energy Rating for Buildings in Victoria

 Yet the most important factor that determines how efficiently your home operates, is the manner in which it has been constructed.
-In accordance to the state government's compliance requirement, it is necessary to achieve a 6 Star energy rating in Victoria to have your building plans be given the go ahead.
+In accordance to the state government's compliance requirement, it is necessary to achieve a 6 star energy rating in Victoria to have your building plans be given the go ahead.
 It's always preferable to hire an experienced energy rating consultant working in your corner through the process.
-It also pays to understand a little about what factors can make the difference.
+It also pays to understand a little about what factors can make a difference.

 Climate in Your Area